 Helicases are ATP driven molecular motor proteins that catalyze unwinding of the duplex polynucleotides to provide two separate nucleic acid strands for replication, transcription, and recombination.
-These enzymes are present in all organisms from viruses and bacteria to mammals and are required for replication and/or repair of their respective genomes.
-Thus Helicases are an interesting therapeutic target class, being pursued for both infectious diseases and cancer.
+These enzymes are present in all organisms (from viruses and bacteria to mammals) and required for replication and/or repair of their respective genomes.
+Therefore, DNA helicases are promising druggable targets for infectious diseases and cancer therapy

-To design the Helicase Focused Library, Life Chemicals HTS Compound Collection was screened for compounds similar to those having helicase activity and available from ChEMBL, PubChem, DrugBank and scientific literature using MDL public keys and Tanimoto similarity cut-off of 84 %.
+To develop the Helicase Focused Library, Life Chemicals HTS Compound Collection was screened for small-molecule compounds similar to those having helicase-related activity with the data available from ChEMBL, PubChem, DrugBank and scientific literature using MDL public keys and Tanimoto similarity cut-off of 84 %.

 - Probable global transcription activator SNF2L2 (helicase activity)

 - Hepatitis C virus NS3 protease/helicase

 - Replicative DNA helicase

 - Bloom syndrome protein (ATP-dependent DNA helicase)

 - Eukaryotic initiation factor 4A-III (ATP-dependent RNA helicase)

 Almost 2,500 screening compounds of potential helicase inhibitors were selected, with the most active compounds placed at the top of the list.
 Ro5 compliance is indicated; PAINS, toxic and reactive compounds are excluded from the Library.

 Fig. 1.
 Target distribution in the Life Chemicals Helicase Focused Library